 Configure the remote S3 cluster the same way.

 The S3 monitoring screen enables you to inspect the availability of each S3 component as well as the performance of NS and OS services (which are highly available).

-If you see that some of the NS or OS services are offline, it means that the S3 access point does not function properly, and you should contact support consult the CLI guide for low-level troubleshooting.
+If you see that some of the NS or OS services are offline, it means that the S3 access point does not function properly.
+In this case, please contact the techical support or consult the Administrator’s Command Line Guide.
 S3 gateways are not highly available, but DNS load balancing should be enough to avoid downtime if the gateway fails.

 The performance charts represent the number of operations that the OS/NS services are performing.

 Before releasing a node, make sure that the cluster has enough nodes running name and object servers as well as gateways left.

 When the last node in the S3 cluster is removed, the cluster is destroyed, and all the data is deleted.

 To release a node from an S3 cluster, do the following: